Faster quantum and classical SDP approximations for quadratic binary optimization: Introduction

-Very recently, a line of works pointed out that quantum computers can solve certain SDPs even faster \cite{Brandao2017a,Apeldoorn2018,Brandao2017b,Kerenidis2018}.
-However, current runtime guarantees depend on problem-specific parameters.
-These scale particularly poorly for most combinatorial optimization problems, including the \textsc{MaxQP SDP}, and negate any potential advantage.
+Very recently, a line of works pointed out that quantum computers can solve certain SDPs even faster \cite{Brandao2017a,Apeldoorn2017, Apeldoorn2018,Brandao2017b,Kerenidis2018}.
+From a high-level perspective, the existing approaches fall into two categories: those that obtain quantum speedups by capitalizing on the fact that quantum computers can prepare certain quantum Gibbs states faster~\cite{Brandao2017a,Apeldoorn2017, Apeldoorn2018,Brandao2017b} and those that capitalize on the fact that quantum computers can solve certain linear algebra problems faster~\cite{Kerenidis2018}.
+For the works that focus on quantum Gibbs states, we further distinguish those that follow a primal-dual approach~\cite{Brandao2017a,Apeldoorn2017, Apeldoorn2018,Brandao2017b} and those that follow a primal-only approach~\cite{Apeldoorn2018}\footnote{Note that \cite{Apeldoorn2018} proposes both a primal-only and a primal-dual algorithm.}.
+For both the linear algebra and the primal-dual approach the current runtime guarantees depend on problem-specific parameters.
+These parameters scale particularly poorly for most combinatorial optimization problems, including the \textsc{MaxQP SDP}, and negate any potential advantage.
+Moreover, other closely related primal only approaches~\cite{Apeldoorn2018} do not yield a quantum speedup straight away because they treat the constraints in a black-box manner.

-In this work, we tackle this challenge and overcome shortcomings of existing quantum SDP solvers for the following variant of problem \eqref{eq:maxqpsdp1}:
+In this work, we tackle this challenge and overcome the shortcomings of existing quantum SDP solvers by considering the following further relaxation of problem \eqref{eq:maxqpsdpnormal}:

+Here we introduced two additional parameters $\lambda$ and $\epsilon$.
+The $\lambda$ parameter comes from a standard trick to reduce the problem in~\eqref{eq:maxqpsdpnormal} to a sequence of feasibility problems, as we will explain later.
+The $\epsilon$ parameter encodes a further relaxation of the constraints of Eq.~\eqref{eq:maxqpsdpnormal}.
+Let us first discuss the case where $\epsilon=0$, that is, we have the normalized diagonal constraints $\langle i| X |i \rangle = \tfrac{1}{n}$.

 This renormalization of the original problem pinpoints connections to quantum mechanics: Every feasible point $X$ obeys $\tr{X}=1$ and $X \geq 0$, implying that it describes the state $\rho$ of a $n$-dimensional quantum system.
-In turn, such quantum states can be represented approximately by a re-normalized matrix exponential $\rho = \exp (-H)/\mathrm{tr}( \exp (-H))$, the \emph{Gibbs state} associated with \emph{Hamiltonian} $H$.
-We capitalize on this correspondence by devising a meta algorithm -- \emph{Hamiltonian Updates} (HU) -- that is inspired by matrix exponentiated gradient updates \cite{Tsuda2005}, see also \cite{Lee2015, Brandao2017b,Hazan2006} for similar approaches.
+In turn, such quantum states can be represented approximately by a renormalized matrix exponential $\rho = \exp (-H)/\mathrm{tr}( \exp (-H))$, the \emph{Gibbs state} associated with \emph{Hamiltonian} $H$.
+We capitalize on this correspondence by devising a meta-algorithm -- \emph{Hamiltonian Updates} (HU) -- that is inspired by matrix exponentiated gradient updates \cite{Tsuda2005}, see also \cite{Steurer2015, Brandao2017b,Hazan2006} for similar approaches.
 Another key insight is that the diagonal constraints also have a clear quantum mechanical interpretation: the feasible states are those that are indistinguishable from the uniform or maximally mixed state when measured in the computational basis.